 The City of Nampa wanted something visually appealing, but not distracting as their main entrance to the newly thriving downtown area.
 With hip coffee shops, craft brews and a brand spanking new library, Nampa is on the up and up!
 With the site’s prominent location, it needed to safely span four lanes of traffic, be a little modern, but still tie into the historical aspect of the area.
 We took these requests and came up with a concept which was accepted by the City, who had a federal grant for the project.
 We built this arch within a specific time frame, accommodating several entities: the City, the Railroad and the DOT, all of which had different requirements.
 We had a weekly inspection from a welding inspector during fabrication, and worked with plans drawn up by a structural engineer.
 Even Chris’s very own uncle, Den Schofield, a Western artist / painter came out to help us with the historical train drawing aspects.
 For installation, we hired an erection crew, complying with Davis Bacon federal standards.

 completed arch, fall of 2009

-Building a rock cave.
-Sculpting foam, shooting it with a special concrete mix, then more sculpting to look like granite and basalt.
-Color staining and a little faux lichen work, and it’s done!
+Building a rock cave: sculpting foam, shooting it with a special concrete mix, then more sculpting to look like granite and basalt.
+Color staining and a little faux lichen work, and there you have it.